Assistance programs Chemung County and Elmira.

 - Additional supplies such as clothing, diapers, or school items.

-- Find the other food banks in Chemung County.
+- Find the other free food banks in Chemung County.

 Foreclosure assistance and mortgage help

-If you are struggling with paying your mortgage or facing a foreclosure, Catholic Charities of Chemung and Schuyler Counties as well as Tri County Housing Council in Big Flats are using the new federal government program (Homeowner Affordability and Stability Plan) to help their clients keep their homes.
+If you are struggling with paying your mortgage or facing a foreclosure, Catholic Charities of Chemung and Schuyler Counties as well as Tri County Housing Council in Big Flats are may be able to to help their clients keep their homes.

 Both of these local non-profit agencies offer foreclosure prevention services as well as other ways for borrowers to get help with their mortgage.
-They even offered this service prior to the new Obama housing program.
-Each agency had an increase in applications when the federal program started, but they say they system is clogged and the process is very slow.
+Most of the assistance in Chemung County is free.
 The average time to complete a modification is around seven months.

 While the process is very lengthy and requires lots of documentation and phone calls to banks and lenders, the goods news is that some people are getting relief.
 Local lenders and banks are usually easier to work with when trying to stop a foreclosure, but it takes too much time to get through to the larger investment banks and mortgage houses.
 But they eventually do respond, and provide some type of solution.